schemathesis/schemathesis/docs/stateful.rst

 The whole concept consists of two important stages.

 - State machine creation:
-    - Each API operation has a separate bundle where Schemathesis put all responses received from that endpoint;
+    - Each API operation has a separate bundle where Schemathesis put all responses received from that operation;
     - All links represent transitions of the state machine.
 Each one has a pre-condition - there should already be a response with the proper status code;
     - If an operation has no links, then Schemathesis creates a transition without a pre-condition and generates random